Position

 How long does it take to become a Surgical Technician?

-The journey to becoming a Surgical Technician involves several steps.
+The path to becoming a Surgical Technician involves several steps.
 First, a high school diploma or GED is needed.
-Many programs also require courses in biology, chemistry, and anatomy.
-After completing these prerequisites, aspiring technicians can enroll in a surgical technology program.
-These programs often last from one to two years.
-They can be found at community colleges, technical schools, and some universities.
+After that, a formal training program is essential.
+These programs can last from a few months to two years.
+They cover both classroom learning and hands-on practice.

 Surgical Technician Job Description Sample